MichaelEclavea/Reading-notes/Class-10.md

-# Chapter 10: "Error Handling and Debuggin"
+# Chapter 10: "Error Handling and Debugging"

 If variables are created in a function, the variable is only known within that function. if A variable is created outside a function, it is called a global scope.
 It can be used and calley anytime globally.